 - 20% Protein, 13% Fat, 3.5% Fiber.

-A non-GMO, grain-free formula, Nutro Limited Ingredient Lamb & Sweet Potato Recipe is made using at least 10 key ingredients.
+A non-GMO, grain-free formula, Nutro Limited Ingredient Lamb & Sweet Potato Recipe uses at least 10 key ingredients.
 These include high-quality Australian and New Zealand lamb, along with chickpeas, dried potatoes, dried sweet potatoes, lentils, sunflower oil, and canola oil.

 It has none of the elements that commonly cause food allergies in canines, like chicken, beef, corn, soy, wheat, and dairy.
-Nutro has several flavors in their Limited ingredient lines and is middle of the road when it comes to budget.
+Nutro has several flavors in their Limited ingredient lines and is middle of the road regarding budget.

 We love that Nutro Limited Ingredient Diet Lamb & Sweet Potato Recipe is ideal for canines that are more comfortable eating smaller kibbles.
 This is one of our favorite dog foods for Labradoodles and other breeds that may have sensitive stomachs.
-Nutro is a reputable brand, with a wide line of different kibbles, and excellent brand history.
+Nutro is a reputable brand with a comprehensive line of different kibbles and an excellent brand history.

 - No corn, wheat, soy or poultry.